 Lemke carded a wonderful eight birdies in a row from the thirteenth to price up to the leaderboard with a 64, while Fisher signed for a sixty-five.

-Late starters Detry and Ramsay both finished with birdies on the very last hollow for rounds of 67 to remain in contention heading into the weekend.
+Late starters Detry and Ramsay finished with birdies on the very last hollow for rounds of 67 to remain in contention heading into the weekend.

 Overnight, chief Jordan’s development turned dampened via a double-bogey at the eleventh, but he recovered to post a 72, completing three photographs off the lead.
 Tournament host Tommy Fleetwood was also two photographs behind after a second-spherical 69.